20 Vibrant Spring Flowers That Welcome Warmer Weather

 Hyacinths

 Hyacinths (Hyacinthus orientalis) are hardy in zones 3 through 7.
-They are beloved for their wonderful fragrance.
-Most varieties of hyacinth grow up to 12 inches tall and the waxy, densely packed blossoms come in shades of orange, peach, salmon, yellow, white, red, pink, purple, lavender and blue.
+Most varieties of hyacinth grow up to 12 inches tall, and the waxy, densely packed blossoms come in shades of orange, peach, salmon, yellow, white, red, pink, purple, lavender, and blue.
 The double varieties require staking to prevent them from toppling over.

 African Lily